chiradeep/netscaler-aws-automation/vpx_lifecycle/README.md

 * need to attach additional interfaces.
 For example, launching the VPX in an autoscaling group gives it only 1 network interface, but it requires 2 to function
 * need to configure the Subnet IP (SNIP)
 * need to enable features
-This lambda function performs these initialization routines
+* need to attach an Elastic IP to the public facing nic (ENI) This lambda function performs these initialization routines

 # Theory of operation
-The lambda function can be hooked to the `INSTANCE_LAUNCH` lifecycle hook for an autoscaling group that is configured to launch NetScaler VPX in AWS
+The lambda function can be hooked to the `INSTANCE_LAUNCH` or `INSTANCE_TERMINATING` lifecycle hook for an autoscaling group that is configured to launch NetScaler VPX in AWS

 # Pre-requisites